-- Take a career-related assessment tool and begin to identify career options.
+- Take a career-related assessment and start to identify career options.

-- Get involved in on-campus clubs and organizations that interest you.
+- Get involved in on-campus clubs and organizations.

 - Participate in community service activities.